Power harassment: Japan

 In 2019, the National Diet adopted the Power Harassment Prevention Act, which amends the Labor Policy Comprehensive Promotion Act to require employers to address power harassment.
 The 2019 act creates a new Chapter 8 that addresses “remarks and behavior of people taking advantage of their superior positions in the workplace that exceed what is necessary and appropriate for the conduct of business, thereby harming the working environment of employees.”
 The law took effect for large employers on June 1, 2020.
 It prohibits the retaliatory discharge of employees who complain about power harassment and requires employers to put systems in place for reporting and addressing power harassment.

 South Korea

-The topic of power harassment is known in South Korea as Gapjil, and it has been recently increasingly discussed in Korean media and scholarly works.
+The topic of power harassment is known in South Korea as Gapjil, and it has been recently increasingly discussed in Korean society.

-Example

-Many workers are forced by their superiors to perform tasks outside of their job description and working hours.
-It is common for workers to be fired or suffer severe repercussions if they do not satisfy their superior's orders, despite there being no justifiable basis for such orders.

-Situations exist where employees are treated in a manner that far oversteps the bounds of what is proper between a boss and his or her workers.
-Someone in a position of power should never be allowed to exercise the power in a bullying or discriminatory fashion.
-This can create an unhappy and unsafe work environment not just for those being harassed but for the entire work force.

-Typical examples of power harassment include: